Lessons Learned on the Road: The Do’s and Don’ts of Business Travel

 I spent 18 years traveling all over the world for work.
 As a sales and marketing professional in the semiconductor industry, I got to see a lot of places I would never have otherwise seen and for that I am eternally grateful!
 And I learned nearly everything in my list below the hard way.
 When I started out, Little Pink Book was not around to help me, but I am happy to now have the opportunity to share what I learned with you:

 - Always dress like you’re going to run into your most important client on travel day.
 It’s a small world, and chances are good that you’ll meet someone important on travel day.
 You are representing yourself and your company, and apologizing for what you have on is not a great way to start any conversation.
+Even if you are on your way in a limo find.
 I prefer to travel in pants (natural fibers only!) with a fun jacket and top.
 But a dress or skirt is a nice business travel option, too.
 I do think it’s perfectly acceptable to travel in denim, but it needs to be tailored as a classic trouser cut like this style from Lee.

 - Wear sensible shoes.
 Regardless of where you go, you will likely have to walk very fast or even run to make flights, trains, etc. I mean run.
 For miles.
 Through airline terminals with a roll-aboard and a computer bag.
 Trust me, this will happen to you.
 I love the London Fly Pumps because they suit my bad feet and I can run in them.
 Cole Haan has a cute wedge this season that would make a good travel shoe and these Munro American shoes are perfectly fine with pants in many business situations.
 And they are made in the USA.